Generic Name: ziprasidone (zi-PRAS-i-done)

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if ziprasidone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use ziprasidone:

 Use ziprasidone as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Ziprasidone is usually given as an injection at your doctor's office, hospital, or clinic.
-If you will be using ziprasidone at home, a health care provider will teach you how to use it.
-Be sure you understand how to use ziprasidone.
-Follow the procedures you are taught when you use a dose.
+- Ziprasidone will be given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 Ask your health care provider any questions you may have about how to use ziprasidone.

 Important safety information: